VarunDT/tswd-portfolio/visualizing-government-debt.md

 # Visualising Government Debt

 This assignment covers three different ways to visualize the same data and steps on how to recreate the data visualization.
-In the end, there is also an explanation on why a particular visualisation works best in explaining the particular part of the data.
+In the end, there is also an explanation on why a particular visualization works best in explaining the particular part of the data.

 ## Part One: Working with web-based visualization tools and data